dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1823: Regulated marijuana can balance public health and safety.
+### T1823: Marijuana should be regulated and taxed like alcohol and tobacco.

 |Support|
 |---|